 It’s flexible, it’s optional, it’s a make it how you feel situation.

-This is my new favourite weeknight meal when I want something cheap and easy without feeling like I have regressed into my university diet of mi goreng noodles.
+I love this recipe when I want something cheap and easy without feeling like I have regressed into my university diet of mi goreng noodles.
 It’s budget food, but elevated.
 It is also vegetarian/vegan, dairy-free and can be easily made gluten-free as well.

-If you are anything like me, you will basically have everything you need already in your house to make these noodles, so next time you get home from work and start thinking about ordering takeaway instead of cooking, remember this recipe.
+If you are anything like me, you will basically have everything you need already in your house to make these noodles, so next time you get home from work and start thinking about ordering takeaway instead of cooking, remember this recipe!

 5 Minute Sweet and Spicy Noodles